 Indica plants mature faster and produce more buds than sativas, which makes them a popular choice for growers who want a higher yield in less time.
 Sativa plants require more light than indicas, making them a better choice for outdoor gardens.
-Sativas take longer to grow, but because they’re popular, growers look to hybrids to provide a combination of effects with a shorter grow cycle.
+Sativas take longer to grow, but because they're popular, growers look to hybrids to provide a combination of effects with a shorter growth cycle.

-What symptoms do indicas and sativas treat?
+What symptoms can indicas and sativas help?